-Q. I am a mineral rights landowner and I want to post an ad to lease or sell my mineral rights property.
+Q. I am a mineral rights owner and I want to post an ad to lease or sell my mineral rights property.
 Is it free?

 Q. What happens after that?
 Do people contact me directly?

-Q. How do I begin using your free ad service to advertise my property?
+Q. How do I begin using your ad service to advertise my property?

 Q. When I create my new ad and send it to you – what happens next?

-A. Usually within a few hours of submitting your ad to us, your Basic Ad will be online and can be viewed by the professional petroleum landmen, investors, lease brokers and oil and gas companies that subscribe to our website.
+A. Once you have submitted your ad to us, our Editors will review your Basic Ad.
+If approved, your ad will be online immediately and can be viewed by petroleum landmen, investors, lease brokers and oil and gas companies that subscribe to our website.
 Your ad can be seen 24/7 by a very large audience - the world.

 Q. Is my personal information kept confidential?